poissonconsulting/tuv-x/docs/source/configuration.rst

 .. code-block:: JSON
    :force:

+   "photolysis": {
+     "enable diagnostics": false,
+     "reactions": [
-   "photolysis reactions": {
+      {
-     "my first reaction": {
+        "name": "my first reaction",
         "cross section": { ... },
         "quantum yield": { ... },
         "scaling factor": 1.3
       },
+      {
-     "my second reaction": {
+        "name": "my second reaction",
         "cross section": { ... },
         "quantum yield": { ... },
       }
+     ]
    }

-Each member of ``photolysis reactions`` describes a photolysis reaction that TUV-x will calculate a rate constant for at runtime.
+Each member of ``reactions`` describes a photolysis reaction that TUV-x will calculate a rate constant for at runtime.
-The key for each photolysis reaction is a user-defined name that will be associated with the calculated rate constant, and can be used for mapping to a chemistry solver or other package.
+The name for each photolysis reaction is user-defined, associated with the calculated rate constant, and can be used for mapping to a chemistry solver or other package.
 Each reaction must have a ``cross section``, whose configuration